Pressure: Liquid pressure

 The pressure does not depend on the amount of liquid present.
 Volume is not the important factor – depth is.
 The average water pressure acting against a dam depends on the average depth of the water and not on the volume of water held back.
 For example, a wide but shallow lake with a depth of 3 m exerts only half the average pressure that a small 6 m deep pond does.
 (The total force applied to the longer dam will be greater, due to the greater total surface area for the pressure to act upon.
 But for a given 5 ft-wide section of each dam, the 10 ft deep water will apply one quarter the force of 20 ft deep water).
 A person will feel the same pressure whether their head is dunked a metre beneath the surface of the water in a small pool or to the same depth in the middle of a large lake.

-If four vases contain different amounts of water but are all filled to equal depths, then a fish with its head dunked a few centimetres under the surface will be acted on by water pressure that is the same in any of the vases.
+If four interconnected vases contain different amounts of water but are all filled to equal depths, then a fish with its head dunked a few centimetres under the surface will be acted on by water pressure that is the same in any of the vases.
 If the fish swims a few centimetres deeper, the pressure on the fish will increase with depth and be the same no matter which vase the fish is in.
-If the fish swims to the bottom, the pressure will be greater, but it makes no difference what vase it is in.
+If the fish swims to the bottom, the pressure will be greater, but it makes no difference which vase it is in.
 All vases are filled to equal depths, so the water pressure is the same at the bottom of each vase, regardless of its shape or volume.
-If water pressure at the bottom of a vase were greater than water pressure at the bottom of a neighboring vase, the greater pressure would force water sideways and then up the narrower vase to a higher level until the pressures at the bottom were equalized.
+If water pressure at the bottom of a vase were greater than water pressure at the bottom of a neighboring vase, the greater pressure would force water sideways and then up the neighboring vase to a higher level until the pressures at the bottom were equalized.
 Pressure is depth dependent, not volume dependent, so there is a reason that water seeks its own level.